mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 ## Cutters And Modules

-A cutter is normally carried on each X-boat Tender and the _Jeramiah_ as a fuel collector, lighter, or salvage ship with the company’s salvage module.
+A cutter is normally carried on each X-boat Tender and the _Jeramiah_ as a fuel collector, lighter, or salvage ship with the company's salvage module.
 The general purpose modules have been used as mini-space stations when needed, as well as a ground station when undertaking planetary salvage missions.
 A special Salvage module has been designed and build by Spinward Salvage, and the company now builds a limited number for other salvage companies - so long as they do not operate in the Spinward Marches.